vtdinh13/huberman-agent/README.md

 This AI agent acts as a personalized coach that delivers relevant knowledge from the podcast's extensive archive, searches the web for current research, and with access to all of this knowledge, recommends actionable takeaways grounded in expert interviews and scientific evidence.

 Audio files are downloaded via RSS, transcribed with Faster Whisper, chunked with a sliding window, and embedded with Hugging Face's Sentence Transformer model `all-MPNet-base-v2`.
 Qdrant stores embeddings and Streamlit offers a nice interface to interact with the agent.
-Code allows you to create a local version.
-For the full UI experience, go here.
+You will be able to create the local Streamlit version, but you can also visit the [cloud version](https://habit-builder-ai-agent.streamlit.app/) for the full user UI experince.

 The agent is implemented with the Pydantic's BaseModel for strict Python data validation and PydanticAI's Agent class for structured output and agent tooling.
 OpenAI's `gpt-4o-mini` powers the reasoning and the tools given to the agent include: searching the knowledge base, retrieving recent research articles, and summarizing the current state of the research for a requested topic.